Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 // TODO use different circuits? (or only use walker?).
 - 8000 shots per run.

+// TODO create table with characteristics of different quantum computers and simulators (e.g. does Simulator use noise?)

 Table Execution memory:
 #table(
   columns: (auto, auto, auto, auto, auto),